cs3org/OCM-API/IETF-RFC.md

   address
   - `"allowlist"` - unknown servers MAY be blocked based on their IP address
-  - `"invite"` - an invite MUST have been exchanged between the sender and the receiver before a Share Creation Notification can be sent
+  - `"must-invite"` - an invite MUST have been exchanged between the sender and the receiver before a Share Creation Notification can be sent
 * DEPRECATED: publicKey (object) - Use public keys at